BeSS

 The study of inequality & discrimination

 The study of inequality and discrimination is a core area of research in the social sciences.
 At the D-Lab we believe research in this core area can be significantly advanced by the use of experimental methods and the adoption of an interdisciplinary behavioural approach.
-We are interested in the study of the social and behavioural mechanisms affecting human capital formation and attainment-relevant choices, on the supply side, as well as in the study of discriminatory behaviour, on the demand side.
-We have a special interest in investigating discrimination because discrimination is both unjust and inefficient: it hurts people, it heightens inequality and it hampers economic growth.
-If we want to combat discrimination, we need to understand how it works.
+We are interested in the study of the social and behavioural mechanisms affecting human capital formation and attainment-relevant choices, as well as those leading to prejudicial, hostile and discriminatory behaviours.

 Our aim